 Stone Crab Claws with Cilantro Butter & Old Bay

-Goes without saying that you can also use fresh crab claws: just boil them a little longer (see instructions in the recipe below).
+Well it probably goes without saying that you can also use fresh crab claws.
+Just boil them just a tad longer (you can find clear instructions in the recipe below).
 I just added the frozen claws to the seasoned water and then basically let the crab thaw for a couple of minutes, done.

-Next up, the butter sauce.
-I was first thinking of making some sort of green curry but in the end I kept it quite natural because the crab flavor is pretty subtle on itself.
+OK so next up is that lush butter sauce to go with the crab meat.
+I was first thinking of making some sort of green curry sauce.
+But in the end I kept it quite natural because that stone crab flavor is pretty subtle and perfectly fine.
+No need to add very strong falvors to it.

 The Old Bay seasoning is a great match for this crab recipe!
 I got it from an American friend who told me it tastes just great in combination with seafood.
-Spot on, loved the flavors!
+Spot on, I love it flavor!

 Plump stone crab claws in cilantro butter, ready for a great seafood dinner?